ArtPoon/ggfree/README.md

 otherwise yields the same basic plots shown above.

 So what’s the point?
-Now that we have the layout data, we have the freedom to make any customizations we want to the tree visualization.
+Now that we have the layout data, we have the freedom to add any customization we can think of to the tree visualization.

 ### Annotating trees